-RT-PAL is a set of 3D images that make a virtual model of an average paediatric patient developed for academic research use.
+RT-PAL are 3D images that make a virtual model of an average paediatric patient developed for non-commercial research use.

-This model was generated by merging computed tomography (CTs) from a population of paediatric radiotherapy patients.
-Full description of the methodology used for its synthesis is published elsewhere (Veiga et al, 2021)
+The RT-PAL 2021 model was generated by merging computed tomography (CTs) from a population of paediatric radiotherapy patients.
+Full description of the methodology used for its synthesis is published elsewhere (Veiga et al, 2021).

-The atlas serves as a common reference frame to spatially standardise this complex population, facilitating subsequent analysis of the population.
+The atlases serves as a common reference frame to spatially standardise this complex population, facilitating subsequent analysis of the population.
 It was developed with the aim of facilitating research into paediatric radiotherapy late effects.
-Examples of applications include identifying regions of the body more prone to radiation side-effects (voxel-based analysis), estimating out of field effects, etc.
+Examples of applications include identifying regions of the body more prone to radiation side-effects (voxel-based analysis), estimating out of field dosimetry, etc.

-The atlas was built through a collaboration with University College London Hospitals.
+The atlas was built through a collaboration with University College London Hospitals NHS Foundation Trust.

 C Veiga, P Lim, V Anaya, E Chandy, R Ahmad, D D’Souza, M Gaze, S Moinuddin and J Gains “Atlas construction and spatial normalisation to facilitate radiation-induced late effects research in childhood cancer,” Phys.
 Med.
 Biol.
 66 105005 (2021).

-The model is available for non-commercial research here
+The 2021 model is available for non-commercial research: here

 If you would like to request updates of the availability of data and pipelines, or have any additional queries, please do not hesitate to contact us.
 Please include your name, institution, department and contact details on requests.